 Joint Injections

-Platelet-Rich Plasma (PRP) joint infiltration is a regenerative therapy that involves injecting a concentrated form of the patient’s own platelets into a joint to promote healing and reduce pain.
+Platelet-Rich Plasma (PRP) joint therapy involves using components of your own blood to potentially support joint comfort and natural repair processes.
 It is commonly used for treating musculoskeletal conditions, including osteoarthritis, tendon injuries, and ligament damage.

 Benefits of PRP Joint Infiltration